There is so much I want to tell you about martinis. I could keep you up all night.

 Germany has been champing at the bit, while the US and Australia have produced some solid new variations.
 Spain, with its beautiful vermuteria culture is also naturally one to watch as well.

 Vermouth is an aperitif in its own right, and is commonly consumed with ice or maybe soda or tonic, particularly around Mediterranean countries.

 However, it is perhaps more widely consumed around the world as a cocktail ingredient.

 I often hesitate to call martinis ‘a cocktail’ simply because they usually only contain two key ingredients, one of which is vermouth.
 Nonetheless, in the words of James Bond himself, “n’enculons pas des mouches.“

 One of the most ubiquitous brands of vermouth is called ‘Martini’, which has led to decades of confusion.
 A martini is a cocktail, and Martini™ is a well-known and widely consumed brand of vermouth.
 Other vermouths include Cinzano, Dolin and Noilly Prat.

 With almost all martini recipes, the vermouth should be white/blanc/bianco (ie clear/translucent) rather than red/rouge/rosso (ie ruby coloured).
-Save coloured vermouths for other cocktails.
+Save coloured vermouths for other cocktails (like Negronis for example).